-Challenge number Detail of challenge 1 The majority of pupils who are eligible for Pupil Premium do not enter Reception at age related-expectation; C&L and fine motor development is below the age-related expectation.
+Challenge number Detail of challenge 1 The majority of pupils who are eligible for Pupil Premium do not enter Reception at age related-expectation; C&L is below age related.
 This means pupils need to make more progress than their peers to catch up.
 This will also impact on learning sounds and graphemes.
-School closure/pre-school support and parenting skills has impacted on children's consistency in speech sounds, phonics, reading, social interactions and general independent skills.
+School closure/remote learning has impacted on children's consistency in speech sounds, phonics and reading.
 2 Gross and fine motor skills of children eligible are immature and need additional interventions to develop muscles.
-3 Parental Engagement in supporting Reading dipped due to pandemic however has increased since the implementation of RWI however further work is needed in this area.
-This impacts on children's reading fluency and will be approached through further parent workshops / targeted support.
-4 Children's mathematical fluency has declined since the pandemic and gaps in learning, impacting on their application within calculation.
+3 Parental Engagement in supporting Reading has dipped due to pandemic.
+This impacts on children's reading fluency and will be approached through introducing a new SSP and parent workshops / targeted support.
+4 Children's understanding of place value has declined since the pandemic and gaps in learning, impacting on their application within calculation.
 5 Emotional resilience and well- being of pupils eligible for pupil premium can be low compared to their peers.
 This can affect their ability to concentrate on academic activities, especially when working with others or when tasks are challenging.
 6 Some pupils do not have access to additional opportunities that are needed to provide a rounded education and that would raise aspirations for the future.
 This means they have a poor range of experiences to draw upon and apply to many areas of their education.